Skip to content

 Celery

-Celery intolerance may be due to allergenic proteins, psoralens, or its fibrous nature.
-Avoid it for 8 weeks, consider supplements like digestive enzymes and probiotics, and retest.
-Cucumber or carrots are great substitutes.
+Celery sensitivity may be due to allergenic proteins, psoralens, or its fibrous nature.

 🌿 What Is Celery?

-Celery is a crunchy, low-calorie vegetable from the Apiaceae family, often used in soups, salads, and snacks.
-It is rich in vitamins K, C, and A, as well as antioxidants, fiber, and natural electrolytes.
+Celery is a crunchy, low-calorie vegetable from the Apiaceae family, commonly used in soups, salads, and snacks.
+It naturally contains vitamins K, C, and A, as well as antioxidants, fiber, and natural electrolytes.

 🛠️ What Can I Do About It?

-• Avoid celery for 8 weeks to minimize symptoms and allow your system to recover.
+• Avoid celery for 8 weeks to allow your system to settle.

-• Gradually reintroduce celery after 8 weeks and monitor your reaction before retesting.
+• After 8 weeks, reintroduce celery slowly and observe your response before retesting.

-🌟 Why Might I Have an Intolerance to Celery but Not Other Vegetables?
+🌟 Why Might a Sensitivity to Celery Occur but Not to Other Vegetables?

 • Soups and stews